 - We monitor folliculogenesis in donors and endometrial development in patients;

-- We puncture donor's egg follicles and fertilize oocytes with the sperm of the patient's husband;
+- We puncture the donor's egg follicles and fertilize oocytes with the sperm of the patient's husband;

 - We nurture the newly-produced embryos;